 This article introduces a new model to bring decentralized change+innovation to established companies.
 The model is the result of a 3 year R&D project.
-If you’d like to read the full paper, drop me a line.
-The paper is not yet published, but I’d be happy to share it with you.
+If you'd like to learn more about this model, reach out to me via http://jimverquist.com/. —Jim Verquist

 Startups are nimble.
 Established companies aren’t.
 That’s a rule with few exceptions.
 Whitespace projects provide a simple solution.

 There’s something special about solving problems we weren’t hired to solve.

 Whitespace projects are self-directed projects that employees work on in the whitespace of their jobs.
 No permission.
 No funding.
 Just one tiny step, one tiny experiment at a time.
 The ground rules are simple: never create risk, and never let it interfere with assigned duties.

 See a problem in operations?
 Great, go fix it.
 See a new market opportunity?
 Great, go unlock it.
 Think someone is fumbling product design?
 Great, go try a new approach.

 Whitespace projects aren’t new.
 There has always been the occasional “maverick” employee who tackles problems they weren’t hired to solve.
 They don’t ask permission.
 They just do it, under the radar.
 They still do their regular job.
 But they also work on their whitespace project, whenever they can free up some time.

 At 3M it’s called “bootlegging”.
 At BMW it’s called “U-boat projects”.
 These projects have a long history of success.

 But most people aren’t mavericks.
 Whitespace projects are unauthorized.
 That’s usually the only way forward.
 It’s hard to sell ideas.
 Projects with traction sell themselves.
 Mavericks are the 1 in 1,000 employees willing to venture out alone like this, regardless of the obstacles.